-There are debates on how scientific discoveries should be used worldwide.
+There are debates on the ethics of scientific discoveries and how they should be used.
 The U.N. is currently debating a legal convention on therapeutic and human cloning.
 A New York Times editorial on November 5, 2003, a day before a preliminary vote, reported three positions were being proposed; a ban on all forms of human cloning, a ban on human cloning, with an exemption for therapeutic cloning for the use of embryonic stem cells in experiments to search for clues to a wide range of diseases, and a proposal to postpone the vote for two years.
 The United States and 60 other countries proposed banning all human cloning, Belgium and 20 other countries took the position of allowance for therapeutic cloning for stem cell research, and the Islamic countries proposed the postponement of a vote for two years.
-(11)

-The United Nations put off the vote for a legal convention on human cloning.
+The U.N. put off the vote for a legal convention on human cloning.
 Led by a deferral motion introduced by Iran on behalf of the 55 Islamic States, the vote was 80 to 79 with 15 countries abstaining.
-The vote demonstrated the debate over stem cell research for therapeutic purposes is not entirely between followers of religious versus nonreligious beliefs.
-This demonstrates a continuing tension within and between people of all our most deeply-held beliefs and moral values over the use of science when it is at a crossroads with values on ultimate meaning of life
+The vote demonstrated the debate over stem cell research for therapeutic purposes is not always between followers of religious versus nonreligious beliefs or between values on the ultimate meaning of life

 IV.
-Method of Inquiry
+Inquiry

 Science is a method of inquiry, not a religion or belief.
-Religious Rights paradigms differ from a Human Rights paradigm on Freedom of Religion or Belief.
+Religious rights paradigms differ from a human rights paradigm on freedom of religion or belief.
 Human rights are metaphysically and philosophically neutral, protecting theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
 T.H.
-Huxley (1825-1895) an English biologist, philosopher and educator, in 1869, in response to repeated questions from the London Metaphysical Society as to whether as a result of Darwin's publication On the Origin of Species he believed in God or not, came up with a new identity.
-He coined the term 'agnostic.'(12) Lexicographers call agnosticism the third rail on the God-idea, distinct from theism and atheism.
+Huxley (1825-1895) an English biologist, philosopher and educator, in 1869, in response to repeated questions from the London Metaphysical Society as to whether as a result of Darwin's publication On the Origin of Species he believed in God or not founded a new term.
+He called the term 'agnostic' which means without knowledge.
+Lexicographers call agnosticism the third rail on the God-idea, distinct from theism and atheism.

 T.H.
 Huxley explained it this way, "Agnostics have no creed but a method, the essence of which lies in the rigorous application of a single principle.
 That principle is of great antiquity; it is as old as Socrates, it is the axiom that every man and woman should be able to give a reason for the faith that is in them; it is the principle of Descartes; it is the fundamental axiom of modern science.
 The only obligation is to have the mind always open to conviction."
-(13) This became the definition of agnosticism; suspended belief open to conviction.
+This became a definition of agnosticism; suspended belief open to conviction.
 T.H.
-Huxley, "Darwin's Bulldog," in a September 23, 1960 letter to Charles Kingsley wrote, "I neither deny nor affirm the immortality of man.
+Huxley, "Darwin's Bulldog," in a September 23, 1860 letter to Charles Kingsley wrote, "I neither deny nor affirm the immortality of man.
 I see no reason for believing in it, but on the other hand, I have no means of disproving it."

 Julian Huxley, founding Secretary-General of UNESCO, and grandson of T.H.
-Huxley, did not agree with the definition of agnosticism coined by his grandfather.
-In his book Religion without Revelation, Julian Huxley states, "an evolutionary view of human destiny is the chief instrument of further evolution, as against all theological, magical, fatalistic or hedonistic views of destiny."(14) The mandate of the International Humanist and Ethical Union (IHEU), of which Julian Huxley is a co-founder, states "they do not accept supernatural views of reality."
+Huxley, did not seem to agree with the definition of agnosticism coined by his grandfather.
+In his book Religion without Revelation, Julian Huxley states, "an evolutionary view of human destiny is the chief instrument of further evolution, as against all theological, magical, fatalistic or hedonistic views of destiny."
+The mandate of the International Humanist and Ethical Union (IHEU), of which Julian Huxley is a co-founder, states "they do not accept supernatural views of reality."
 This is a principled worldview.
-The United Nations must observe neutrality by neither accepting nor denying supernatural or natural views of reality.
+The United Nations however observes neutrality by neither accepting nor denying supernatural or natural views of reality.